emmettng/emmettng/content/haskell/Monad-Reader.md

 #### Example
 - The above `Complex example` is the main body of ReaderT design pattern.
 - Initialize `Env` using [configurator](../package-configurator).
-- However each computation in the computation chain only relies on part of `Env`.
-Let's fix this by using `Has` ad hoc polymorphism.
+- Each computation in the computation chain only relies on part of `Env`.
+Fix this by using `Has` typeclass.
 ```
 data Env = Env
   { sf1Env :: String                --being used by sf1 only